 - 3 Travel for non-skiers and cross-country skiers

 - 4 Resort gallery

-We built our resort (with a little help from our friends) around a natural pond, ideal for a quick dip and some sunbathing (people are often surprised by how warm our summers are!!) using locally sourced, untreated timber, triple glazing and 100% pure sheep’s wool insulation to create a wonderful pet friendly, eco, family holiday resort.
+We built our 10 Authentic Austrian Chalets (with a little help from our friends) around a natural spring-fed pond, ideal for a quick dip and some sunbathing…people are often surprised by how warm our summers are!!

 All our guests have access to our central facilities, which include sauna, gym, recreation/cinema room and relaxation area, all of which you’ll find only a few steps away from your chalet, or you can make the most of the facilities in your chalet, which come equipped with real fires, heated ski boot racks, DVDs, and games consoles.

 Our largest chalet sleeps 14, although it can also be separated into a 10-bed chalet and 4-bed apartment.
 We have a further seven 10-bed chalets, two 6-bed chalets and the 4-bed apartment mentioned above.
 To get more information see the resort layout and chalet specifications here then let us know which chalet(s) you are interested in, your proposed travel dates and which packages or activities you would like to do and we will do our very best to accommodate you!

 Before you arrive, we’ll send you a couple of forms.
 The first is a shopping list.
 We give you a long list of common requirements like jam, milk, ham, cheese and eggs, each with a tick box next to it.
 Simply indicate the items you’d like us to buy on your behalf and we’ll do your shopping before you arrive.
 When you check in, your cupboards will be fully stocked and your fridge will be full of lovely local produce, cold beers and whatever goodies your hearts desire.
 We don’t charge for this service – we’ll simply add the cost of the goods to your end of stay bill.